 Your journey starts with the legendary Muertes archipelago location which is still home to a vast number of ferocious reptiles.

-From there, you branch off and focus on one of three crucial areas: Science, Entertainment, or Security, with each impacting your park’s reputation.
+From there, you branch off and focus on one of three vital areas: Science, Entertainment, or Security, with each impacting your park’s reputation.

 If you haven’t had a chance to check out the game for yourself, we suggest maybe holding out for the forthcoming sequel, Jurassic World Evolution 2, which releases later this year.